Chocolate Chip Muffins

 How to Make Chocolate Chip Muffins

-- In a mixing bowl combine the flour, granulated sugar, baking powder, salt, nutmeg and 1 cup chocolate chips.
+Combine dry ingredients.
+In a medium bowl combine the flour, granulated sugar, baking powder, salt, nutmeg and 1 cup chocolate chips.
+Stir with a spoon to combine and set aside.

-- Line a muffin pan with 12 paper liners.
-Use a large cookie scoop to fill the muffin cups completely full.
+Fill muffin pan.
+Use a large cookie scoop or ice cream scoop to fill the muffin cups completely full, with about 8 heaping tablespoons of batter.
 Add the additional chocolate chips to the tops of the muffins.
-Then sprinkle generously with sanding sugar.
+Then sprinkle generously with sanding sugar, also called coarse sugar.

 How to Create Bakery Style Muffins